Jaguar E-Pace SUV review

 The E-Pace is available in four trim levels, which are the unnamed entry-level model, the S, the SE and the HSE.
 You can choose to have all four trim levels in R-Dynamic form, which means the car comes with some styling add-ons to give it a sportier appearance.
 Range-topping HSE models feel distinctly expensive for what they are, so our recommendation is to opt for the E-Pace in S trim unless you really fancy the extra kit included on the SE model.
 At the top of the E-Pace range, the R-Dynamic Black Edition trim adds further styling enhancements, including gloss black trim and satin painted alloy wheels.

 The E-Pace is a good car to drive, and while it weighs more than a number of the other cars in its class, such as the Volkswagen Tiguan, the new chassis does a good job of disguising its weight.
 The interior is smart and surprisingly practical, and the performance on offer doesn’t come at the expense of comfort, even if the car can feel a bit fidgety sometimes, especially on larger alloy wheels.

 Reliability is somewhat hard to judge.
 The E-Pace shares parts with the Range Rover Evoque but neither of these cars appeared in the top 75 cars in our 2021 Driver Power ownership survey.
-It’s concerning that, overall, 25.6% of Jaguar owners reported a problem within the first year of ownership.
+It’s concerning that, overall, 30% of Jaguar owners reported a problem within the first year of ownership.
 Safety won’t be a worry, though, with a stellar five-star score and a huge array of driver assistance features.